leonardo-rothier/learn-terraform/README.md

 _**Note**: in this case remember to remove the `cloud` block inside `terraform.tf` configuration._
 ## Examples
 ### learn-terraform-init
-Used to test the terraform init command, downloading providers plugins, initilizing modules, configuring you workspace.
-Was used an aws provider to create a EC2 resource with a instance name generated randomly using the random provider.
+Used to test the **terraform init** command: downloading providers plugins, downloading/initilizing modules, configuring your workspace.
+In this module was used an aws provider to create a EC2 resource with a instance name generated randomly using the random provider.